What is Private Browsing?

 DuckDuckGo promises no more creepy websites tracking you. / © DuckDuckGo

-DuckDuckGo also claim that it ‘decodes privacy policies’ – “We’ve partnered with Terms of Service Didn’t Read to include their scores and labels of website terms of service and privacy policies, where available.”
+DuckDuckGo also claims that it ‘decodes privacy policies’ – “We’ve partnered with Terms of Service Didn’t Read to include their scores and labels of website terms of service and privacy policies, where available.”
 That means that while browsing the web or searching, you will see a privacy rating on most websites – from A to F. The privacy browser also helps you escape invasive advertising cookies and tracking.
 One of its best features is the Fire Button, which clears all tabs and data with a single tap.

 In terms of functionality and design, DuckDuckGo’s privacy browser is pretty standard and similar to Firefox and Chrome.
 We’re yet to find something to complain about.